niess/danton/README.md

 [SRTMGL1]: https://lpdaac.usgs.gov/dataset_discovery/measures/measures_products_table/srtmgl1_v003

 ## Installation
-DANTON has been tested on both Linux and OSX.
-Not on Windows though.
+DANTON requires a UNIX system, eg. Linux or OSX.
 The provided [Makefile](Makefile) builds `libdanton` as a shared library as well as the `danton` executable, e.g. as:
 ```bash
 # Fetch the source and deps from GitHub
 git clone --recursive https://github.com/niess/danton.git